Also known as:

 Threat Summary:

-The species is fairly common; has declined at edges of range.
-Still widespread in Surinam.
+The species is described as ‘fairly common.’
+Is undergoing a large, significant decline.
 Affected by loss of habitat, uncontrolled hunting and unsustainable exploitation for trade.

 Range: